Love our community and invite them into a life-changing relationship with Jesus.

 - Hell is where the unsaved will suffer everlasting, conscious torment (Matthew 25:46)

 - Elders exercise authority over the local congregation (I Peter 5:1-4)

 Bridgetown Church of Christ is an independent Christian Church/Church of Christ.
 Technically, we are not a part of any “denomination;” we are an autonomous local church.
 As one of the founders of our movement said, “We are Christians only.
 We do not believe that we are the only Christians.”
 Therefore, Catholics, Lutherans, Methodists, Presbyterians, etc. are all welcome here.

 To Sum Up

 Certainly this is not all that we believe but we hope that it is enough of a snapshot to let you know that Bridgetown Church of Christ is a spiritually safe church.
-We rely on the Bible for direction and trust in God to provide, all the while striving not to quarrel or divide but to love our community and invite them into a life-changing relationship with Jesus.
+We rely on the Bible for direction and trust in God to provide all that while striving not to quarrel or divide, but to love our community, and invite them into a life-changing relationship with Jesus.
 That is what we are all about.
 It is our goal.
 It is who we are.
 It drives what we do.
 If you have any more specific questions, please feel free to contact us.